pppdns/ai-crypto-news-agent/README.md

 ## User flow

-1. User asks: “What happened with the Solana ETF this week?”
+1. User asks: "What happened with the Solana ETF this week?"
+2. Previous question, answer, and citations are cleared immediately.
-2. System retrieves relevant recent chunks → re‑ranks → generates a concise answer.
+3. System retrieves relevant recent chunks → re‑ranks → generates a concise answer.
-3. The response includes citations and URLs to the underlying sources.
+4. The response streams to the UI with citations and URLs to the underlying sources.
+5. Submitting a new question replaces the entire conversation.

 ## Notes